Some Wildlife Photographers Use Bait, But Is It Worth The Shot?

 "I mean I have to admit, it's really cool to watch an owl fly in and grab something," Furtman says.
 "How often do you get to see a predator pounce on prey?"

 Advances in digital cameras have attracted a lot more people into wildlife photography.
-And that's increased the conflicts around owl feeding.
+And that has increased the conflicts around owl feeding.

 Several magazines and photo contests now reject baited shots of owls and other predators, including National Wildlife magazine, where Lisa Moore is editorial director.